tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 		"product_type":"Networking",
 		"fun_description":"The original listening rules of Load Balancer are divided into two modules: listener and back-end service, which support the typical scenario of HTTP and HTTPs reusing back-end services.", "id":168,
-		"fun_introduce":"Load Balancer architecture optimization",
+		"fun_introduce":"Load Balancer Architecture Optimization",
 		"product_name":"Load Balancer",
 		"fun_name":"Load Balancer Architecture Optimization"
 	},
 	{
 		"product_type":"Database",
-		"fun_description":"MariaDB Service is a stable and reliable database service built by JD Cloud based on the open source MariaDB 10.2 revision.
-Compared with traditional databases, the MariaDB Service is easy to deploy, manage and expand.
-By default, it supports the primary-secondary hot standby architecture and provides complete solutions such as data backup, fault recovery and monitoring to completely solve the problem of database operation and maintenance.", "id":2041,
+		"fun_description":"The JCS for MariaDB is a stable and reliable database service built by JD Cloud based on the open source MariaDB 10.2 version.
+Compared with traditional databases, the JCS for MariaDB is easy to deploy, manage and expand.
+It supports the primary-secondary hot standby architecture by default, and provides complete solutions such as data backup, fault recovery and monitoring to completely solve the problem of database operation and maintenance.", "id":2041,
-		"fun_introduce":"Compatible with MySQL protocol, with a more powerful engine", "product_name":"JCS for MariaDB",
+		"fun_introduce":"Powerful Database Engine with Compatibility to MySQL Protocol", "product_name":"JCS for MariaDB",
 		"fun_name":"Official Launch of MairaDB"
 	},